How to Transform your life: Meditations for a Happy Life

 (528 East Blvd.
 Charlotte)

-with Resident Teacher and Modern Buddhist monk, Gen Kelsang Norbu
+with Kadampa Buddhist monk, Gen Kelsang Tabkay

 $12/class, free for members